 In addition to the above, the K.S.A. is also the official Trans Canada Trail agent for the Yukon Territory.
 For more information on the Trans Canada Trail and the K.S.A.’s connection to it, please visit our Trans Canada Trail page.

 We currently operate three “trail steward” snowmobiles and one side by side on tracks with a variety of drag behind trail grooming equipment, plus two ATVs and our side by side on wheels for summer trail work.
+We also have some hand tools and power saws available however many of our volunteers generously bring their own tools when doing trail work.
 All of our equipment is volunteer operated, and the operating and maintenance costs are covered by membership fees and generous donations from local businesses.

 Each and every trail the K.S.A. builds and maintains is considered a “multi-use trail”.
 In addition to snowmobilers, there is a wide variety of other activities that we consider a welcome sight on the trails.
 Dog sledding, skiing, hiking, biking, horse riding, ATVing, just to name a few.
 In addition to being multi-use, most of our trails are either a part of the Trans Canada Trail or directly connect to it.

 At this time the K.S.A. does not offer snowmobile rentals or organized tours, but there are local companies that do, and we also have several members that are open to going snowmobiling with visitors.
 If you are visiting the Yukon and are interested in snowmobiling here you are more than welcome to contact us and we’ll be happy to help you make arrangements to get out snowmobiling.

 The K.S.A. currently does not get involved with racing due to the much higher insurance costs involved.